pubnub/pubnub-mcp-server/resources/sdk_docs/python_message-actions.md

 # Message Actions API for Python SDK

-Use message actions to add or remove metadata on published messages (for example, receipts or reactions).
-Subscribe to channels to receive action events.
-You can also fetch past actions from Message Persistence.
+Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
+Clients can subscribe to a channel to receive message action events or fetch past message actions from Message Persistence.

 ##### Request execution and return values

-Choose synchronous or asynchronous execution.
+Decide whether to perform operations synchronously or asynchronously.

-`.sync()` returns an `Envelope` with `Envelope.result` (type varies by API) and `Envelope.status` (`PnStatus`).
+`.sync()` returns an `Envelope` with:
+- `Envelope.result` (type differs per API)
+- `Envelope.status` (`PnStatus`)

 ```
 `1pubnub.publish() \